bbc/lrud/docs/usage.md

 - `forceRefocus:boolean` When `true`, the default behaviour of finding a new node to focus on if unregistering the current focused node will continue to work as normal.
 This value also defaults to `true`.
 Pass as `false` to stop the auto-refocus behaviour.
 Remember, if you are unregistering the current focused node, and passing `forceRefocus` as `false`, you need to manually call `assignFocus()` afterwards or the user will be left in limbo!

+## Moving a node

+A node can be moved from its current parent to the new parent by calling `navigation.moveNode()` with the id of the node to be moved and the id of the new parent node.

+This method has few advantages over regular unregisterNode/registerNode operation:

+ * It maintains the currently focused node.
+If moved node (or its direct or indirect child) is a currently focused node, then it will stay focused.
+ * It maintains overrides pointing to the moved node or its direct and indirect children.

+### Moving Options

+A config object can be given to `moveNode(<nodeId>, <newParentId>, <moveNodeOptions>)` to force specific behaviour.

+- `index:number` Defines position at which node should be inserted into new parent's children list.
+Despite the given value, index  of new parent's children is kept coherent and compact.
+- `maintainIndex:boolean` When `true`, the node will be inserted into new parent's children list at the same position as it was under old parent, if possible.
+Otherwise, the node will be appended to new parent's children list.
+Despite the node's current index value, index of new parent's children is kept coherent and compact.
+If `index` value is specified in options, the `maintainIndex` takes no effect, it's ignored.

 ## Assigning Focus